Sweet Potato Waffles

 Enjoy the perfect autumn breakfast with these warm and fluffy Sweet Potato Waffles.
 Made with wholesome oat flour and naturally sweetened with sweet potato, these waffles are spiced with a hint of cinnamon for a cozy, comforting flavor.
 They are incredibly easy to whip up and are a guaranteed crowd-pleaser for a weekend brunch.

 This easy sweet potato waffles, vegan waffles recipe comes together in about 65 minutes and serves 2.
 It's perfect for autumn cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our earl grey banana bread next.

 Prep